dotCMS/dotcms-zapier-plugin/zapier-plugin/README.md

 ## dotCMS Commands

-Supported dotCMS commands on the Zapier platform to operations on dotCMS
+When "Zapping" content to dotCMS, we supported the dotCMS "Default Actions" - which can be selected in your Zap on the Zapier platform.
+The following default actions are availble for your Zap.

 ```
 save,